 16- Octagon Duck House

-This unique octagon shaped duck house is constructed from recycled wooden pallets to help keep the building costs low.
+This unique octagon shaped duck house by backyardchickens is constructed from recycled wooden pallets to help keep the building costs low.
 The attractive shape is ideal for building in a suburban setting and it will keep your ducks (and chickens) safe from predators.

 The total cost for this DIY project is under $100 and it could be a lot less as compared to the ones we discussed earlier. if you have some roofing material on hand.
 Many places giveaway free wooden pallets that have a couple of broken boards and those broken boards are easy to replace and the smaller pieces can be used in another DIY project.